na-na-hi/renget/archive/Thegreatcoom.md

 In all seriousness though, hello!
 I make bots since I enjoy the creative aspect of it as well as seeing them in action, so if you have any interesting logs feel free to post them.
 I'm currently focusing on my studies which means that I won't have time for making that many bots, but if you want to contact me you can do so at - Thegreatcoom@proton.me
+All my bots can be found here - https://www.chub.ai/users/thegreatcoom or in this rentry

+If you want to check out the longer public logs that I have relesed with both my own and others bots you can do so here - https://rentry.org/TGCsSpicyLogs
-I've also written a rentry on bot-creativity, if you feel like checking that out - https://rentry.org/TGCsCreativityGuide And my bots can be found here - https://www.chub.ai/users/thegreatcoom
+I've also written a rentry on bot-creativity, if you feel like checking that out - https://rentry.org/TGCsCreativityGuide

 #Bots in upload order
 Tholf | Summary